 The Benefits of Working for a Virtual Brokerage

 One of the main advantages of working for a virtual brokerage are the very attractive commission splits they offer.
 Virtual brokerages generally offer splits ranging from 70%-100% for agents with some experience under their belts.

 Most traditional high split firms charge their agents desk fees of around $150-$400 per month.
 While desk fees are not going to bankrupt a successful agent, agents at virtual brokerages can use the money they save on desk fees on marketing and lead generation.
 An extra few hundred dollars per month put into Zillow Premier Agent or Facebook advertising can have a significant ROI.

 Explore Your Options

 Sick of paying high desk fees for an office you don’t use?
 Try a virtual brokerage like Real.
-They offer splits starting at 85%/$40, free IDX websites with landing pages and live chat, CRM, Dotloop, Cloud CMA, and more.
+They offer splits starting at 85% with no monthly fees, free IDX websites with landing pages and live chat, CRM, Dotloop, Cloud CMA, and more.
 Click below to learn how Real can help put more money in your pocket this year.